hytechclub/web-101/Week02/README.md

 ## Code-Along: About Me Website
 Follow the [instructions](AboutMeCodeAlong.md) to start building an "About Me" website.

-## Self-Paced Work: About Me Website Updates
+## Self-Paced Work: Final Project!
-Students should follow [the instructions](SelfPacedWork.md) to continue building their "About Me" website.
+Students should follow [the instructions](SelfPacedWork.md) to start working on their final projects.

 ## Challenges
 There are two challenge pages for this week: